Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to reporting on emergency medical services units
+A Local Law to amend the administrative code of the city of New York, in relation to requiring that notices of violation issued by the department of sanitation be accompanied by a photograph of the alleged violation

 Attachments